What is the Paycheck Protection Program (PPP)?

 Because of this significant toll on businesses, in late March of 2020, the U.S. government passed the Coronavirus Aid, Relief, and Economic Security Act, otherwise known as the CARES Act, to help individuals and small business owners who are struggling financially due to the Coronavirus pandemic.

-A significant program that is a part of the CARES Act is the Paycheck Protection Program, or PPP, which provides loans for small businesses granted by the Small Business Administration (SBA).
-This is one of the CARES Acts’ marquee programs, as the U.S. government allocated a large portion of the funding to this program.
+A significant part of the COVID relief legislation is the Paycheck Protection Program, or PPP, which provides loans for small businesses granted by the Small Business Administration (SBA).
+The SBA PPP is a marquee program, as the U.S. government allocated a large portion of the funding to it.
+Some people refer to it as a Paycheck Protection plan.

 Who qualifies for the Paycheck Protection Loan?

-First time borrowers can qualify for a Paycheck Protection Loan under the CARES Act eligibility rules if one of the following conditions is met:
+While ultimate eligibility is determined by your lender, first-time borrowers can qualify for a Paycheck Protection Loan under the current eligibility rules if one of the following conditions is met:

-- The business meets the definition of a small business concern under the Small Business Act; or
+- The business meets the definition of a small business concern under the Small Business Act

-- As of March 27, 2020, the business’ tangible net worth is not more than $15 million and its average net income after federal income taxes for the previous two fiscal years is not more than $5 million.
+- The business’ tangible net worth is not more than $15 million and its average net income after federal income taxes for the previous two fiscal years is not more than $5 million

-- The PPP Flexibility Act extended the loan coverage period (from eight to 24 weeks and until December 31) and lowered the loan payroll threshold percentage (from 75% to 60%).
+- The PPP Flexibility Act extended the loan coverage period (from eight to 24 weeks after disbursement) and until December 31 for 2020 loans) and lowered the loan payroll threshold percentage (from 75% to 60%).
 Check the SBA’s PPP site for updates.

-- Thanks to changes with the CRRSA, you will be able to deduct your qualifying expenses paid with proceeds from a forgiven PPP loan.
+- Thanks to changes with the CRRSA, you can deduct qualifying expenses paid with proceeds from a forgiven PPP loan.
 Plus, your forgiven loan is not considered taxable income.
 State tax treatment may vary with regards to these expenses so check with your tax professional for your state’s rules.

 Can self-employed people qualify for the PPP Loan?